justunsix/debezium-tests/localdev.md

      // Path to the git executable
      "git.path": "C:\\usr\\bin\\ptbl\\PortableApps\\PortableGit\\bin\\git.exe",
      ```
-  - If using a proxy, set proxy settings for [git and other tools](https://github.com/justintungonline/debezium-tests/blob/main/localdev.md#proxy-set-up)
+  - If using a proxy, set proxy settings for [git, Aptitude, and other tools](https://github.com/justintungonline/debezium-tests/blob/main/localdev.md#proxy-set-up)
   - Create new or use existing Docker Hub ID
 - Restart your machine manually
--  Install flavour of Linux from Microsoft Store
+-  Install a Linux distribution (e.g. Ubuntu LTS, Fedora Remix) from Microsoft Store
--  Launch the flavour and configure it
+-  Launch Linux and configure it

 ### Openshift Specific